 While doing any programming task, it is important to be working in an environment that will your maximize productivity.
 This guide will take you through setting up an environment for programming an ESP8266 with MicroPython using an IDE called Thonny.

 If you are using Linux, I recommend installing Thonny using pip.
-On Windows and MacOSX I recommend installing Thonny through the download links on its website.
+If you are using Windows or MacOSX, then I recommend installing Thonny through the download links on the Thonny website.

 Download the Thonny installer from thonny.org and run it.

 Open a terminal and enter pip install thonny.
-If the process fails, try running the same command again with elevated permissions (sudo).
+If the process fails, try running the same command again with elevated privileges (sudo).

 pip install thonny